-Figure 3 shows area weighted, tropical ocean averaged, near-nadir brightness tempera-228 tures for N15 and N16 AMSU-B channels.
-Contrary to measurements over Antarctica, the 229 seasonal cycle is less pronounced.
-Also, the differences between ascending and descending 230 passes show neither large differences nor seasonal dependence.
-This is because the range 231 of diurnal variations in sea surface temperature is less than a Kelvin for tropical oceans 232 [e.g., Bernie et al., 2007; Kennedy et al., 2007].
-For both satellites Channels 1 and 2 do 233 not show a large trend in brightness temperature time series, but significant trends can 234 be seen for Channels 3, 4, and 5 of N16 and Channels 4 and 5 of N15 which probably is 235 an indication of performance degradation of these channels.
-236
+[29] Figure 3 shows area-weighted, tropical oceanaveraged, near-nadir brightness temperatures for N15 and N16 AMSU-B channels.
+Contrary to measurements over Antarctica, the seasonal cycle is less pronounced.
+Also, the differences between ascending and descending passes show neither large differences nor seasonal dependence.
+This is because the range of diurnal variations in sea surface temperature is less than a kelvin for tropical oceans [e.g., Bernie et al., 2007; Kennedy et al., 2007].
+For both satellites, therefore, contributions from diurnal cycle aliasing to these trends are minimal.